-Pension credit is a benefit which some can apply for to top up their income once they have reached state pension age.
+Pension credit is a benefit that some can apply for to top up their income once they have reached state pension age.
 There are two elements to it:

 - Guarantee credit: If your weekly income is less than 163 for a single pensioner, or your joint weekly income is less than 248.80 as a couple, then your income will be topped up to this level.

 - Savings credit: This is mostly available for those who reached state pension age before 6 April 2016, and have some savings for retirement.
 You could be eligible for up to 13.40 extra per week for a single person or 14.99 per week for a couple.

 - Pensioners who live together as a couple will only be able to make a new claim for pension credit when both partners are over the state pension age, under new rules set to come into effect on May 2019 – a change that could cost some 7,000 per year.
 If you will be affected and are eligible to claim, do it ASAP to avoid missing out.

 - Pension credit gives a guaranteed minimum income to those over the state pension age, which is now 65 for both men and women.

 - Right now, someone over 65 living in a couple can claim pension credit regardless of their partner’s age.
 However, from 15 May 2019, those couples will only be able to begin claiming if BOTH partners are over 65.

 - If you have already claimed pension credit and your partner has not reached the state pension age, you will not be affected by the change and will carry on receiving it for as long as you are eligible.